 He's creative and inventive and often, unconventional.

-There were many things about daily life in rural GA in the fifties that taught Jerry practical things.
+There were many things about daily life in rural Georgia in the fifties that taught Jerry practical things.
 Daily chores provided opportunities for accountability.
 Once he “forgot” to bring in the kindling.
 The next morning his dad sent Jerry out into the dark and cold to cut kindling while he went back to bed, leaving Jerry to build the fire.
-Amazingly, that was the last time that happened.
+Amazingly, that was the last time that happened!
 His dad was an uneducated man but his wisdom taught Jerry valuable lessons that never were forgotten.

 Rural life also gave him daily access to the great outdoors where he spent most of his time hunting, hiking, exploring and dreaming.
 He loved Western movies.
 Roy Rogers and Gene Autry were his heroes.
 He dreamed of being a cowboy someday and having his own ranch and horses (a dream he would realize in his twenties!).
 He would sometimes dress like a cowboy.

 Stepping onto the bus one morning, in those shiny new boots, Jerry was confronted by the same bully that had been badgering him since he arrived in this little Georgia town years ago.
 This guy was much older, taller, and heavier than Jerry was, so the bullying persisted until that day.
-When the boy intentionally stomped on those special boots, from his revered older brother (and spit out a snide remark, we well), that was it.
+When the boy intentionally stomped on those special boots, from his revered older brother (and spit out a snide remark, as well), that was it!!
 Without hesitation, Jerry put the big guy on the ground and kept pounding until the bus driver stopped him and took them both to the principal’s office to get their due.
 What Jerry gained from the incident far outweighed the pain he received.
 “The self-confidence I gained from standing up for myself that morning is still with me today.”
 From this point on, Jerry hasn't let anybody or anything stop him from achieving his goals.

 Jerry went to work in a factory at 18, which started a forty-year career, eventually advancing to plant manager.
 It was there where he learned that hard work, perseverance and confidence were keys to his success.
 He also maintained respect and loyalty from his employees by employing this motto: “Give others credit for achievements and take responsibility for failures.”